true crime

 ADVERTISEMENT

-"I just think, no matter what, if he got out, he would be a danger, if not to me than to another young girl," she says.
-"I think he will always pose a threat."
+"I just think, no matter what, if he got out, he would be a danger, if not to me, than to another young girl," she said.

 How does Elizabeth Smart advocate for victims of abuse?

-In the two decades since Smart's harrowing ordeal, she's grown up in the public eye while navigating her trauma.
-While she admits there are still some tough days, she's now dedicated to advocating for other victims of abuse.
+In the two decades since Elizabeth's harrowing ordeal, she's grown up in the public eye while navigating her trauma.

 She not only shared her story in the moving documentary I Am Elizabeth Smart, but also founded the Elizabeth Smart Foundation, a nonprofit organisation aimed at "bringing hope and ending the victimisation and exploitation of sexual assault through education, healing, and advocacy".